Rostik-Pe/crawler/README.md

 ## Requirements

-This script requires Python 3.7 or higher.
+This script requires Python 3.11 version.
 All necessary dependencies are listed in the `requirements.txt` file.

 ## Installation